dshin25k/projds/README.md

 -   All the images will be stored in separate directories named after each username & post.
 (Ex: `/images/username/postname/01.jpg`)

--   When a post is fetched from the database, the corresponding images will also be fetched from the directory.
+-   When a post is fetched from the database, its corresponding images will also be retrieved from the directory.

 ## Notes

 -   This is just the initial concept and will be modified as I continue studying.

--   It will be a fairly long journey!
+-   It will be a long journey!